stas-kotko/javascript-interview-cheatsheet/topics/Misc/event-loop.md

 It has one very simple job: it looks at the stack and it looks at the queue.
 If the stack is empty, it takes the firts task in the queue and push it onto the stack.
 Now the stack has what to do and event loop wait until the stack is empty again to start from the beginning.

+The event loop is what allows *Node.js* to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible. - [The Node.js Event Loop](https://nodejs.org/en/guides/event-loop-timers-and-nexttick/)

 ### General algorithm